Debt-to-Income Ratio

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, please use this Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Pre-Qualification Calculator.

 Guidelines Only

-Remember these ratios are just guidelines.
-We'd be thrilled to go over pre-qualification to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.